College of Engineering and Computing Sciences Honors Program

 The CoECS-HP is designed to motivate, challenge, and inspire a select group of high-achieving students.
 Our honors students will focus on three areas: Leadership Development, Academic Excellence, and Research Projects.
 Outside of these areas, honors students are invited to participate in specific honors events and activities as well.

-- Professional Development: New York Tech CoECS offers specific workshops sessions for honors program students.
-These workshops will strengthen goal-oriented students as well as assist students in the development of a strong sense of self.
-Students will cultivate their leadership, interpersonal, and business skills.
+- Professional Development: CoECS offers specific workshops for honors program students designed to help you develop leadership, interpersonal, and business skills.
 Workshop topics include: Career Development, Communication, and Interpersonal Skills.

 - Faculty Seminars & Workshops: CoECS faculty will host seminars on their current areas of research and workshops on professional development skills.
 These seminars will be exclusively open to students in the CoECS Honors Program.

-- Honors-Only Senior Design Project Teams: Honors students will enjoy specific senior design project teams designated for them only.
-All undergraduate majors have some form of culminating experience/senior design in their fourth year, as part of their degree completion requirements.
+- Honors-Only Senior Design Project Teams: You will take part in specific senior design project teams designated for honors students.
+All undergraduate students have some form of culminating experience/senior design in their fourth year, as part of their degree completion requirements.